-Inviting to join

-Where do you stand on...?
-What's your take on...?
-Please share your thoughts on this matter?
-What about your idea on ...?
-That's what I think, but what about you?
+Suggesting ideas Inviting to join is probably one of the things we should Where do you stand on? take/consider/mention, since What's your take on?
+I think/believe that is worth Please share your thoughts on this matter? nominating/considering/mentioning/pointing out What about your idea on?
+Let's not forget about That's what I think, but what about you?
+Additionally, should probably be included, as

-Part 3 sample task and a model answer
+Part 3 sample task and answers

-Here are some different types of occupations people might choose to have.
-First, you have some time to look at the task.
+Here are some different types of occupation people might choose to have.
+First you have some time to look at the task.
 (15 seconds)